WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

-# Node.js / Express template
+# Open Food Facts - Feed Me! (backend/API)

+## Deploying on a server

+## About this repo

-This template provides:
+This repo was created from [this template](https://github.com/bhubr/express-eslint-prettier-template), which provides:

 * A basic Express app in `index.js`
 * `dotenv`, a sample env file (`.env.sample`) and a `config.js` file to export config variables